kantzz-GitHub/TasteCraft-iOS/README.md

-# Dont-Starve
+# TasteCraft-iOS

-"Don't Starve!" is an iOS application that helps people with little to no experience in cooking to search, follow recipes in a straightforward "idiot-proof" manner.
+"TasteCraft" is an iOS application that helps people with little to no experience in cooking to search, follow recipes in a straightforward "idiot-proof" manner.
 Users can rely on a wide selection of recipes, save their favourite ones or create one of their own.
-"Don't Starve!"'s mission is to help people gain independence and to instill them the love for cooking.
+"TasteCraft"'s mission is to help people gain independence and to instill them the love for cooking.

 > Capstone Project by **Group 2**